mouradgh/whatsapp-audio-bot/README.md

 # whatsapp-audio-bot
 A WhatsApp bot to transcribe and translate audio messages

+## Introduction

+Being a polyglot growing up speaking 3 languages, I have always wanted to learn one or two new languages, so in 2024 I decided to finally go for it.
+After visiting Brazil, I decided I had to learn portuguese.
+I started my learning journey in march, and 6 months later I could understand written portuguese quite well.
+However, I struggled to understand spoken portuguese.
+And if you've ever had brazilian friends, you know they love sending audios on Whatsapp !
+So to help me understand spoken portuguese better, and as any geek would do, I decided to build a Whatsapp Bot that transcribes and translates Whatsapp audio messages !

 ## Prequisites

 ### 1. Setup a Python Virtual Environment